hurui79/webshot/puppeteer.api.md

 Toggles bypassing page's Content-Security-Policy.

-> **NOTE** CSP bypassing happens at the moment of CSP initialization rather then evaluation.
+> **注意** CSP bypassing happens at the moment of CSP initialization rather then evaluation.
 Usually this means that `page.setBypassCSP` should be called before navigating to the domain.

 #### page.setCacheEnabled(enabled)